Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 1 teaspoon minced garlic

-- 4 cups bechamel sauce follow our recipe; see notes for measurements
+- 4 cups bechamel sauce see below for measurements

 - 2 cups cheddar cheese